Topological shadows and complexity of islands in multiboundary wormholes: Discussion and Conclusion:

 What we find is rather surprising.
 For both models under study, we find two kinds of plots that the volumes dual to the radiation subsystem follow.
 One is a constantly decaying one whereas the other one is of Gaussian nature.
 In both the cases, at the Page time, a constant volume is added to the otherwise UV divergent volume due to the change of the minimal surface.
+The universality goes deeper since the overall plots are very similar inspite of the fact that the nature of the Page curves, especially the Page time is quite different in the two models.
 In case of the three-boundary model, this volume is simply $2\pi$ whereas for the $n$-boundary analog, it depends on the Page time, here $n_{Page}$.
+Therefore, the only difference between the nature of the plots is the jump at Page time being independent or dependent of the Page time.
 It would be interesting to see if this addition of constant volume at Page time is a consequence of three dimensional AdS or not.
 But since the construction of multi-boundary wormholes is only well known for AdS$_{3}$, it is hard to check this for general spacetime dimensions.

 Now let us come back to the nature of the two kinds of plots (figures \ref{fig: 3bdycomp} and \ref{fig: nbdycomp}).
 In both cases, we find that although the minimal lengths increase steadily before the Page time, there is no guarantee that the volumes also increase.
 For example, for the three-boundary model the HRT length increases until it reaches the Page time, but the Gaussian plot of volume already starts decreasing \textit{before} the Page time.
 For the constantly decaying plots, this is even more evident since the volume keeps decreasing irrespective of the nature of the plot that the HRTs follow.
 Again, the only effect that the Page transition leaves on the volume is a constant jump.
 This jump is due to the addition of the causal shadow region and the UV divergent part remains unchanged due to a homology constraint of the boundary spatial lengths.
 There is nevertheless something universal about the nature of these plots since in both models, we end up with very similar graphs with substantially different considerations only distinguished by the quantity of the constant volume that is added at the Page time.
 Interestingly, none of our plots feature exponential growth.
 This begs the question whether these volumes represent the complexity of the radiation or not.
 We do not want to make any strong comment regarding that.
 But what our results show is how the volumes dual to the radiation subsystems evolve with time within the scope of these models.
 Now, for coming to a conclusion on how exact these models are, one indeed needs to build a better understanding of the actual evaporating black hole rather than a multi-boundary wormhole model.
 It would be interesting to check if similar calculations can be done in an actual evaporating black hole situation instead of our simplified models.
 If the results in those cases also mimic what we find, only then can we say that these multi-boundary wormholes can model the evaporating black holes accurately.
 Otherwise the conclusion is simply that although within the purview of these models, one can reproduce the Page curves by studying classical HRT surfaces, they are not capable of capturing more complex phenomenona like the complexity of the radiation.
 It might also be interesting to investigate the nature of these volumes if one works with the eternal BH construction using the multiboundary wormhole geometries.
 There, we can possibly expect a continuing growth of the volume since the BH exit does not shrink (transparent boundary conditions).